0cjs/sedoc/8bit/conn/jst.md

 - `B6P7-VH` is 7-position, 6th pin omitted; see data sheet for more

 Pin 1 at left:
-- looking into female wire connector with pin openings at botom.
 - looking down on male board connector w/latch at top, wide area at bot.
+- looking into wire entry side of shroud with clip at top.
+- looking into female wire connector with clip at bottom, pin openings at top.

 ##### VH Multi-Rail Power Supply